Research Areas: Mobile Wireless Networks, 5G Networks and Systems, Cloud RAN, Edge Cloud.

 The goal of big data analytics is to help companies and governments to make more informed decisions by enabling data scientists, predictive modelers and other analytics professionals to analyze large volumes of structured and unstructured data that may be untapped by conventional business intelligence programs.
 We are developing algorithms and models for analyzing traffic data for providing better decision support for city police and increasing the productivity of citizens.

-Research Areas: Computer architecture (CPUs and GPUs), VLSI, approximate computing, processor architectures for AI
+Research Areas: Processor architectures for AI, Computer architecture (CPUs and GPUs), machine learning on edge devices, approximate computing, autonomous driving

-I work in the intersection of computer architecture, VLSI and parallel processors.
-I am interested in design of memory systems in both CPUs and GPUs.
-I have proposed techniques to improve energy efficiency, performance and reliability of register file, cache and main memory.
+I work in the intersection of computer architecture and machine learning.
+I am interested in designing accelerators for machine learning especially neural networks, processor architectures for deep learning.
+Further, I am interested in accelerating machine learning tasks, especially autonomous driving using local processing (i.e., without the support of cloud).
+I have worked on optimizing the architecture of both CPUs and GPUs.
+I have proposed techniques to improve energy efficiency, performance and reliability of memory system.
 I have also developed open-source tools for modeling emerging 3D non-volatile memories.

 Research Areas : Bayesian data analysis, probabilistic machine learning, Bayesian non-parametrics, survival analysis, text analytics.